 The Carlos Drazen Memorial Scholarship supports educational opportunities for graduate students interested in the intersection of race and disability.

 The Charlotte A. Tate Award for Multidisciplinary Research is awarded to an outstanding student in the Department of Disability and Human Development that demonstrates a multidisciplinary approach across health, society and disability.

 The ELA Endowed PhD Fellowship is awarded to a woman with physical disabilities on behalf of Margaret A. Staton, a disability advocate who has devoted her life to ensuring that no one will experience the disability prejudice, discrimination, and exclusion that she and her peers endured in the past.

 The Neal H. Gottlieb Memorial Scholarship Award is awarded to a junior or senior undergraduate student in disability and human development who has a physical disability.

 Assistive Technology Leaders in Special Education (ATLiS) Scholarship program

 The ATLiS Scholarship is a joint project between the UIC Department of Disability and Human Development and the UIC Department of Special Education (SPED).
 This program is designed to prepare school and district leaders with expertise in the development, implementation, and evaluation of assistive technology programs for students with multiple disabilities.
 Scholarship recipients take 18 credits of graduate courses in Assistive Technology and 18 credits of graduate courses from SPED.
 Spring 2018 cohort applications are due October 1, 2017.
-Special educators interested in further education to become leaders into assistive technology can attend information sessions on June 1 or July 11.
 For more information visit the ATLiS scholarship website.